Raffle policies

 • All complaints are logged on our complaints log sheet, detailing the individual’s contact details, details of the administrator who has dealt with the complaint, the nature of the complaint and what steps were taken to resolve the complaint.

-• The complaints log sheets and written complaints will be kept on file at our External Lottery Manager for three years.
+• The complaints log sheets and written complaints will be kept on file at our External Lottery Manager for 3 years.

-• If the initial complaint can’t be resolved by our External Lottery Manager, the complaint is logged and forwarded immediately to Cystic Fibrosis Trust staff to be resolved internally in accordance with our feedback policy and procedures.
+• If the initial complaint can’t be resolved by our External Lottery Manager, the complaint is logged and forwarded immediately to Cystic Fibrosis Trust staff to be resolved internally in accordance with our feedback policy and procedures which you may read here.

 • In the event that a written complaint cannot be resolved by the External Lottery Manager or representatives of Cystic Fibrosis Trust, third party arbitration will be provided via IBAS.
 Independent Betting Adjudication Service, PO Box 62639, London, EC3P 3AS, 020 7347 5883, [email protected].